Customer foresight: Mass customer foresight

 The concept was developed by Goethe University and the Foresight Academy as an extension to the customer foresight concept.
 The latter is often criticized as too elitist because the application of the e.g. Trend Receiver methodology by its definition implies that the subjects do not embody the average consumer.
 Since the customer base of many companies consists of the broad mass of people it can be important to enrich insights generated in the course of interactions with a selection of customers with the view of a representative sample.
 Consequently, the importance of these insights for corporate strategy formulation can be increased.

 An example for such a mass customer foresight study is the research project which was carried out in the course of the collaboration between Goethe University and the Foresight Academy.
 Here, such a quantitative study was designed and carried out within Germany, China and the United States.
 The research project built on the results of a Trend Receiver study that examined the question “How do we want to live in 10 years?” within six areas of life: living, leisure and work; health and nutrition, consumption and finance; communication; identity and expression as well as community and society.
 The qualitative insights generated through the interviews were used as the hypotheses to validate within the joint quantitative survey.
 As a consequence, empirical research can approve or reject projections made and increase the validity of the qualitative results and their importance for corporate strategy and decision making.

-While customer foresight itself is quite a new research field, mass customer foresight is even more new and still rather in the experimental stages.
+While customer foresight itself is a new research field, mass customer foresight is still in the experimental stages.
 However, it will be interesting to observe its further development in theory and practice.